 What are Holdings?
 What are the different constituents involved in Shareholdings?

-Besides retail investors, a company’s shares are held by promoters, foreign & domestic institutions (large investors) and mutual funds.
-Promoters are the ship captains and control the company’s direction.
-Along with institutional and mutual fund holdings, a change in their holdings can indicate performance outlook for the stock.
+Besides retail investors, a company’s shares are held by promoters, foreign & domestic institutions (large investors), and mutual funds.
+Promoters are ship captains and control the company’s direction.
+Along with institutional and mutual fund holdings, a change in their holdings can indicate the performance outlook for the stock.

-Two main avenue’s focused under holdings are -
+Two main avenues focused under holdings are -

-Promoters are often individuals or corporations who buy a proportion of stock from the company with an intent to generate profit.
+Promoters are often individuals or corporations who buy a proportion of stock from the company with the intent to generate profit.
 Promoters could also be board members of the company and have prominent power within the organization.

 Institutional Holdings Trend

-Institutions like mutual funds, pension funds, insurance companies, endowment funds etc often buy shares from companies with an intent to retain the shares for a long period of time.
-DII, also known as domestic institutional investors conduct an extensive research about a company before buying shares.
+Institutions like mutual funds, pension funds, insurance companies, endowment funds, etc., often buy shares from companies with the intent to retain the shares for a long period of time.
+DII, also known as domestic institutional investors, conduct extensive research about a company before buying shares.

 An increase in this ratio gives a healthy outlook to retail investors as the institutional fund managers are becoming more bullish about the particular stock.